 Anyway, getting back on subject…

 Writing is fine.
 Self-Publishing is fine.
 Making a buck is fine.
 However, there is a difference between the three.
-And meaning and intention tends to get blurred in the ye olde Google search.
+And meaning and intention tend to get blurred in the ye olde Google search.

 This is something I obviously struggle with on a regular basis.
 I hate to break it to ya, but nobody is going to tell you what’s going to work for you as a writer.
 Seeking wisdom from our heroes is always good for perspective, but if you really want sage advice on how to find your voice, keep reading.